Charles Church Roberts: Biography

 Roberts was born on March 6, 1882, in Newton, Massachusetts.
 He enlisted in the U.S. Navy from Illinois in about 1904.

 By September 8, 1910, he was serving as a machinist's mate first class on the battleship USS North Dakota.
 On that day, while North Dakota was conducting tests using oil as fuel, an explosion occurred, killing three sailors and endangering the ship.
 In the engine room, pieces of hot coal and coke floated in waist-high hot water, oil was aflame above one of the boilers, and the entire room was filled with smoke, steam, and fumes.
 Despite these dangers, Roberts and five other men of the ship's engineering department entered the engine room to haul the boiler fires and perform other tasks necessary to prevent a boiler explosion.
 After ensuring the safety of the ship, they then searched for and removed the bodies of the three sailors killed in the initial explosion.

 For these actions, Roberts and the five other men were approved for the Medal of Honor a month later, on October 4.
-On 13 June 1911, President Taft presented all six heroes with their medal in a ceremony at the White House.
+On 13 June 1911, President Taft presented all six heroes with their medals in a ceremony at the White House.
 The others were Chief Machinist's Mate Thomas Stanton, Chief Machinist's Mate Karl Westa, Chief Watertender August Holtz, Chief Watertender Patrick Reid, and Watertender Harry Lipscomb.

 In 1917 during World War I, Roberts was appointed to the warrant officer rank of machinist and served on board USS Santee.
 He was temporarily promoted to the commissioned officer rank of lieutenant (junior grade) in March 1918 and received orders to the destroyer USS Manley and then to USS Melville.
 In November 1919 he was temporarily assigned to the destroyer USS Reid, then fitting out at Squantum, Massachusetts, and later transferred to USS Fox.
 He resigned his commission in June 1921.

 Roberts died on March 8, 1957, two days after his 75th birthday, and was buried at Prospect Hill Cemetery in Millis, Massachusetts.